Many Catholics rejoiced when the U.S. Supreme Court overturned Roe v. Wade, ending 50 years of federal protection for abortion.

 Sixty million innocent lives have been lost in the past half-century because of abortion.
 As Catholics, we need to keep working to end this terrible practice through prayers, advocacy, and legislative involvement.
 The Catholic Church teaches that human life is sacred and must be respected and protected from the moment of conception.

-As the struggle continues, please help spread the world that women and families can find the help they need in the Roman Catholic Diocese of Allentown.
+As the struggle continues, please help spread the word that women and families can find the help they need in the Roman Catholic Diocese of Allentown.

 Paul Wirth is the Communications Director of the Diocese of Allentown.
 He can be reached at firstname.lastname@example.org.